Mr. Khalid Anwer, Barrister-at-law, holds degrees in economics and law and is a graduate of St. John's College, University of Cambridge.

 (j) He also frequently advise on an on-going basis both the Karachi Stock Exchange and the Central Depository Company of Pakistan (CDC) on various regulatory issues both with their own regulator (i.e. the Securities and Exchange Commission of Pakistan) as well as with their regulatees (i.e. stock brokers and Issuers/participants in the Central Depository System).

-Jahanzeb’s recent litigation engagements include (but are not limited to) obtaining an order from the Islamabad High Court on behalf of a leading oil marketing company to strike down the demand notices of almost Rs.
-500,000,000 (Rupees Five Hundred Million Only) raised by the Income Tax Department, getting the demand notices raised on account of Electricity Duty and sealing of 850 BTS Sites suspended by the High Court of Sindh at Karachi on behalf of a leading cellular company, successfully obtaining interim relief from the High Court of Sindh on behalf of the largest cement manufacturer of Pakistan in a commercial transaction running into millions of dollars, successfully arguing on behalf of a refinery against the operation of a school in an industrial area, successfully obtaining an order on behalf of a steel mill to prevent the deportation of their expatriate engineers and technicians which would have completely halted the production process, obtaining an injunction against the irregularities in the appointment of commercial attaches abroad by the Government of Pakistan, obtaining relief on behalf of a subsidiary company of a leasing industrial group of Pakistan against any coercive (criminal) measures against the sponsors/ directors, on behalf of a leading shipping agency against the unlawful actions of the Department and on behalf of a leading telecom company against the Sindh Revenue Board.
+Jahanzeb’s recent litigation engagements include (but are not limited to) obtaining a decree running into hundreds of millions of rupees on behalf of one of the largest banks of Pakistan against a defaulting customer, an order on behalf of an airline against the initiation of coercive action by the FBR, an order from the Lahore High Court against an illegal action initiated by the Punjab Revenue Authority against the Central Depository Company of Pakistan Limited, on behalf of the Mutual Funds Association (and its members) against an unwarranted action by the Federal Board of Revenue, the Islamabad High Court on behalf of a leading oil marketing company to strike down the demand notices of almost Rs.
+500,000,000 (Rupees Five Hundred Million Only) raised by the Federal Board of Revenue, getting the demand notices raised on account of Electricity Duty and sealing of 850 BTS Sites suspended by the High Court of Sindh at Karachi on behalf of a leading cellular company of Pakistan, successfully obtaining interim relief from the High Court of Sindh on behalf of the largest cement manufacturer of Pakistan in a commercial transaction running into millions of dollars, successfully arguing on behalf of a refinery against the operation of a school in an industrial area, successfully obtaining an order on behalf of a steel mill to prevent the deportation of their expatriate engineers and technicians which would have completely halted the production process, obtaining an injunction against the irregularities in the appointment of commercial attaches abroad by the Government of Pakistan, obtaining relief on behalf of a subsidiary company of a leasing industrial group of Pakistan against any coercive (criminal) measures against the sponsors/ directors, on behalf of a leading shipping agency against the unlawful actions of the Department and on behalf of a leading telecom company against the Sindh Revenue Board.
 In addition thereto, Jahanzeb is also representing Indus Motor Company Limited, Ghandhara Nissan Limited, Pakistan State Oil Company Limited, National Bank of Pakistan and the Central Depository Company of Pakistan Limited (CDC) in various matters pending before the Sindh High Court, Lahore High Court and Islamabad High Court.
+Jahanzeb recently acted successfully for Pakistan State Oil Company Limited to obtain an order to stay the proceedings to refer the matter to arbitration in terms of the municipal legislation which brought the New York Convention into force in Pakistan.
 Jahanzeb was recently engaged by M/s Yunnan Coal Chemical Industry Group Company limited in relation to a commercial arbitration against a public sector entity.

 Jahanzeb was nominated for and attended the International Visitor Leadership Program sponsored by the US State Department.
-The International Visitor Leadership Program (IVLP) is the U.S. Department of State’s premier professional exchange program.
-International Visitors are leaders in government, politics, the media, education, the arts, business and other key fields.
-The alumni include 330 current and former Chiefs of State and Heads of Government, thousands of cabinet-level ministers, and many other distinguished leaders from the public and private sectors.
-Some of the notable alumni are Margaret Thatcher, Tony Blair, Gordon Brown, Nicolas Sarkozy, Indira Gandhi, Manmohan Singh, Paul Keating, Julia Gillard etc. As part of the program, Jahanzeb visited Washington DC, Philadelphia, Atlanta, Reno & Chicago and interacted with judges, leading lawyers, academics, policy-makers and members of leading think tanks.
+The International Visitor Leadership Program (IVLP) is the U.S. Department of State’s premier professional exchange program for leaders of their fields.
+The alumni of the IVL Program include 330 current and former Presidents, Prime Ministers and many other distinguished leaders from the public and private sectors worldwide.
+Some of the notable alumni include Ms. Margaret Thatcher, Mr. Tony Blair, Mr. Gordon Brown, Mr. Nicolas Sarkozy, Ms. Indira Gandhi, Mr. Manmohan Singh, Mr. Paul Keating, Ms. Julia Gillard etc. As part of the program, Jahanzeb visited Washington DC, Philadelphia, Atlanta, Reno & Chicago and interacted with judges, leading lawyers, academics, policy-makers and members of leading think tanks.

-Jahanzeb is a Barrister of Lincoln’s Inn and has attended the Inns of Court School of Law (United Kingdom), University of Sheffield (United Kingdom) and the Institute of Business Administration (Karachi).
+Jahanzeb is a Barrister of Lincoln’s Inn.
+He has attended the Inns of Court School of Law (UK), the University of Sheffield (UK) and the Institute of Business Administration (IBA).